-If you would like to know more about any of the sections below – for example, examples of how the system element may work in a scenario – then please follow the links scattered liberally throughout.
+If you would like to know more about any of the sections below – for example, examples of how the system element may work in a scenario – then please follow the title-links at the head of each section.

 - Refs: The people who organise, run, and arbitrate events

 - Crew: Catchall term for non-players who help in the running of events

 - Players: The people who play in events